soopyc/gensokyo/docs/tips_n_tricks.md

 ```

 ## overlays
-overlays are useful when you want to refer to refer to a package globally.
+overlays are useful when you want to refer to a package globally.

 the gist of overlays is as thus:

-> overlay is just `prev: final: {}` functions where dumbed down idea is
+> overlay is just `final: pref: {}` functions where dumbed down idea is
 > that you do pkg = prev.pkg.override and refer to everything else from
 > final
 >